 Planning permission at Wynyard Park and Wynyard Village secured a shuttle bus service from the area for a period of 5 years, connecting the settlement to bus routes and facilities at Billingham District Centre as well as rail services at Billingham Railway Station.
 Pick-up / drop-off points within Wynyard are on Figure 10.
-Bus operators have indicated that services visiting the area may become viable depending on the potential level of housing that is delivered.
+Bus operators have indicated that services visiting the delivered.